Derived equivalences of Calabi-Yau fibrations: Introduction

 \begin{theorem} The derived categories of both fibrations $X/B$ and $X^{\vee}/B$ are equivalent and there is an equivalence $\phi_{b}:D^{b}(X_{b})\rightarrow D^{b}(\widehat{X}_{b})$ for every closed point $b\in B$. \end{theorem} If $p:X\rightarrow C$ is a $K3$ fibration over an algebraic curve $C$, we prove the following theorem:

-\begin{theorem} Given a non singular fibration $p:X\rightarrow C$ by $K3$ surfaces of rank sufficiently large with a fixed polarization $l$, there exists a dual fibration which is derived equivalent to the original one and corresponds to a connected component of the relative moduli space $\mathcal{M}^{l}(X/C)$. \end{theorem}
+\begin{theorem} Given a non singular fibration $p:X\rightarrow C$ by $K3$ surfaces with a fixed polarization $l$, there exists at least a dual fibration which is derived equivalent to the original one and corresponds to a connected component of the relative moduli space $\mathcal{M}^{l}(X/C)$. \end{theorem}